ChrisWaites/theorem-prover/README.md

 * Currently `expression.parse()` is quite rigid and assumes a strictly parenthesized expression.
 Ideally it would work without parenthesization whenever no ambiguity exists, or resolves ambiguity by some order of operation.
+Resource [here](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).